 Analysis of results and challenges: The numbers reflected in the chart as issued are not a direct subset of the new applications because some cases are issued from applications received in previous years.

 During FY2014, there was a decrease in authorization issuance productivity.
 A substantial amount of time has been spent working on IT solutions to improve efficiencies in the long run.
-Staff time has also been diverted to work on complex cases that are resistent to solution, reducing the total output of issued cases.
+Staff time has also been diverted to work on complex cases that are resistant to solution, reducing the total output of issued cases.

 Included in this number are trespass cases which do not start with an application, but require the adjudicatory work.
 The numbers are not reflective of early entry authorizations that allow applicants to use and construct on state land before final issuance of easements and leases.